Azure/azure-powershell/src/Cdn/docs/New-AzCdnDeliveryRuleCacheKeyQueryStringActionObject.md

 CacheKeyQueryString
 ```

-Create an in-memory object for AzureCDN DeliveryRuleCacheKeyQueryStringAction.
+Create an in-memory object for AzureCDN DeliveryRuleCacheKeyQueryStringAction

 ## PARAMETERS